 - Any behaviors that might come across as rude or inconsiderate.
 For example, you should be on time for the interview and appear present and focused during the discussion.
 Do not check your phone, consume beverages or snacks, or chew gum during the conversation.

 - Any statements that may come across as negative or pessimistic.
 Even if you feel that your current employer has treated you poorly, don’t speak ill of the organization during the interview.
 The hiring manager may assume that you’ll do the same for their company.

 Even during economic downturns, companies hire new employees, even though the hiring process may be conducted remotely.
-During the coronavirus pandemic, large employers like Amazon, Instacart, Walmart, and FedEx have added hundreds of thousands of employees to their payrolls.
+In 2020, large employers like Amazon, Instacart, Walmart, and FedEx added hundreds of thousands of employees to their payrolls.
 So, as you continue to refine your job search, above all, be optimistic.